larssieboy18/Allowlist/README.md

 ## Suggestions
 If you have a suggestion for the allowlist, feel free to open an issue or PR.

+## Sources
+This allowlist includes both websites that were included by others and myself.
+Sources include [anudeepND/whitelist](https://github.com/anudeepND/whitelist).

 ## Other questions?
 Open an issue.